 - 2. Double-click the process definition that you want to edit. - 3.
-In the Edit Process dialog, make any allowed edits as needed.

-If the process is surrently active a warning message displays at the top of the Process Pa
+In the Edit Process dialog, make any allowed edits as needed. - If the process is currently active, a warning message displays at the top of the Process Properties tab. - 4.
+Click Apply to save (or OK if you are finished making edits).